rezamovahed/share/README.md

 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/MrDemonWolf/share-mrdemonwolf-me.svg)](https://isitmaintained.com/project/MrDemonWolf/share-mrdemonwolf-me "Average time to resolve an issue")
 [![Percentage of issues still open](https://isitmaintained.com/badge/open/MrDemonWolf/share-mrdemonwolf-me.svg)](https://isitmaintained.com/project/MrDemonWolf/share-mrdemonwolf-me "Percentage of issues still open")

-## Description
+## Desrciption
-This a simple uploader site with sharex support for upload of files and or imagegs.
+Simple uploader site with sharex support for uploading files,images, and text files.
 This is open source and free to use.

 This is made by [Nathan Henniges](https://www.github.com/nathanhenniges)